 To ensure visits to the loo are as pleasant as possible, establishments all over Dallas—including Café Pacific, Bullion, Parigi, Ocean Prime, Homewood and The Joule—turn to fragrance designer Niven Morgan (nivenmorgan.com) for his signature-scented soaps, lotions and candles.

-Photography Courtesy Of: EL BOLERO PHOTO BY josh abel; MARCELLO ANDRES PHOTO COURTESY OF marcello andres ceramics; BUILT BY BENDER PHOTO BY Chelsea Delzell; NIVEN MORGAN PHOTO courtesy of niven morgan
+Photography by: EL BOLERO PHOTO BY josh abel; MARCELLO ANDRES PHOTO COURTESY OF marcello andres ceramics; BUILT BY BENDER PHOTO BY Chelsea Delzell; NIVEN MORGAN PHOTO courtesy of niven morgan